zoodor/devops-in-practice-workshop/instructions/13-pipeline-as-code.md

 * Blacklist: `pipelines/*`
 * Invert the file filter: Checked

 Once again, you can test by clicking on "CHECK CONNECTION" before proceeding with clicking "NEXT".
 In the final step, use the following configuration:

 * Stage Name: `update-pipelines`
 * Job Name: `update-pipelines`
 * Task Type: `More...`
 * Command: `pipelines/update.sh`

 We can then click on "FINISH".
-We can now unpause the pipeline and test that it runs successfully.
+Going back to the "Job Settings" tab, we can add the `docker-jdk` Elastic Profile Id to ensure the agent will run.
+We can now un-pause the pipeline and test that it runs successfully.

 ### Pipeline as code for Meta pipeline